indigo-dc/fgSetup/ansible/README.md

 ansible-playbook -i hosts setupdb.yml
 ```

-### Note
+### Notes

+* Ansible executes as sudo, please be sure root' SSH public key belongs to the futuregateway' authorized key.

+* Do not use the user 'futuregateway' to call ansible.

-On Ubuntu 14.04 default ansible is 1.5.x; in order to obtain latest ansible, please use the following instructions:
+* On Ubuntu 14.04 default ansible is 1.5.x; in order to obtain latest ansible, please use the following instructions:

 ```sh
 sudo apt-get install -y software-properties-common